So you want to help develop FreeRCT? That's great!

-When you add a new language, it additionally needs to be added to the list of all
+When a new language is added, it additionally needs to be added to the list of all

 The lists of languages must be kept in alphabetical order.

 Even if you can't contribute code or art, you're welcome to test FreeRCT and hunt for bugs.
 Just check out the latest development version with Git, compile, and run.
-Report any bugs you encounter on the issue tracker (you need a GitHub account for this).
+Report any bugs you encounter on the issue tracker (you need a Codeberg account for this).

 The issue tracker will often contain reports of bugs with no known way to reproduce.
 Such bugs are usually hard to fix.
 If you look for a sequence of steps that reliably triggers such a bug, fixing it will become much easier for the developers.

 You can also test open PRs.
 In this case, bugs should be reported in the PR, not on the issue tracker.
 The PR description will tell you what to watch out for specifically.
 To test a PR, you can either compile it yourself or download prebuilt binaries.
 To get those, select the PR's Checks tab, then select the CI group, then scroll down to Artifacts and download the desired build.
-You need a GitHub account to download these artifacts.
+You need a Codeberg account to download these artifacts.

 New screenshots for the website's screenshots section are also always appreciated.

 You're welcome to improve this website in every way you can think of.

 The FreeRCT engine is coded in C++ using GLFW3 with OpenGL ES 3.
 Rides and other units are defined in a custom language called the RCD file format.

 Please provide Doxygen documentation for your C++ patches.
 If your feature requires new graphics, it is acceptable to create simple placeholder pics until someone else creates final images.